 An example of P&G’s responsible consumerism is the use of laundry detergent and dishwasher pods.
 The belief is consumers use less soap with a pod.

 P&G faces controversy because people have swallowed its laundry pods and died.
-News reports indicate thrill-seeking teenagers, toddlers, and people with dementia sometimes swallow poisonous pods.
+News reports indicate thrill-seeking teenagers, toddlers, and people with dementia sometimes consume poisonous pods.
 Organizations such as Consumer Reports believe P&G could make pods safer.

 3. Johnson & Johnson (NYSE: JNJ)

 Yahoo!
 Finance gives Johnson & Johnson a severe controversy level of five and a high ESG risk score of 36.
-J&J has a high-risk score because of charges it sold baby powder containing asbestos.
+J&J has a high-risk rating because of charges it sold baby powder containing asbestos.

-The asbestos is gone but Johnson & Johnson faces lawsuits over asbestos in baby powder.
+The asbestos is gone, but Johnson & Johnson faces lawsuits over asbestos in baby powder.
 A New York state jury ordered Johnson & Johnson to pay $300 million to a woman named Donna Olson, Asbestos.com reports.
 Olson claims asbestos in Johnson & Johnson’s baby powder caused her cancer.